badsyntax/assets.richardwillis.info/README.md

 # assets.richardwillis.info

+My source assets for richardwillis.info.

+Images are generated and synced to S3 by adding a new source image to [./photos](./photos) and sending a PR.

+After copying files into photos, be sure to run `./scripts/resize-root-images.sh`;

 ## Resizing images locally

+You'll need the following deps installed:

 ```sh
 brew install imagemagick webp
 ```

-After copying files into photos, be sure to run `./scripts/resize-root-images.sh`;

 ## GitHub Actions